hardikkamboj/Autoencoders_basics/README.md

 #### the first row includes the test images, while the images below it shows the final images given after encoding-decoding.
 ![](simple_autoencoder.png)

+In the second model of the program we used regularization, using regularization, it forces the encoder images to be sparse.
+Therefore the advantage of using regularization is getting sparse matrix.

 # Autoencoder using deep neural networks
 https://github.com/hardikkamboj/Autoencoders_basics/blob/master/autoencoders_deep_neural_networks.py
 Next we build another program, which takes input and gives output like the previous model, the only differnce is that instead of having